abinit/abinit/doc/tutorial/eph.md

 {% dialog tests/tutorespfn/Input/teph_4.in %}

-ANADDB takes a files file, just like ABINIT, which tells it where to find the input, ddb, and gkk files, and what to name the output, thermodynamical output, and electron phonon output files. *\$ABI_TESTS/tutorespfn/Input/teph_4.files* is your files file for ANADDB.
-You can edit it now.
+ANADDB has file path variables, just like ABINIT, which tells it where to find the input, ddb, and gkk files, and what to name the output, thermodynamical output, and electron phonon output files.

 The new variables are at the head of the file: